 Step 2: Submit the required credentials

-- Non-refundable $50 application fee (money order or check made payable to Hardin-Simmons University)
+- Non-refundable $150 application fee (pay online, or by money order or check made payable to Hardin-Simmons University)

 - All required credentials must be either original documents or photocopies signed and stamped by a school or government official.

 - One of the following as proof of English proficiency if your native language is not English:

 - An official transcript showing the completion of one year of full-time study at a school located in the United States

 - An official statement of the completion of one year of full-time study at a school where English is the official language of instruction

 - An official TOEFL score of 550 on the paper-based exam, a 213 on the computer-based exam or a 75 on the internet-based TOEFL (iBT).
 TOEFL scores must be sent directly from the testing agency.
 HSU school codes: TOEFL-6268

 - Official Transcript showing a conferred bachelor’s degree.
 If degree is not from the United States, an evaluation of the transcript must take place to determine HSU equivalency.
 Contact the HSU graduate international liaison for help.
 (1-888-478-1222)

 Step 3: Complete all required international forms